-- Reference that is used for the names indicated in this section is mentioned. - Scientific name is used throughout the protocol, common name is indicated only in this section once in English, reference to common names in other languages is advised. - The relevant code of nomenclature is followed. - No journal citations are given after names. - Synonyms included are the important ones only, listed by chronological order. - Species names are italic, higher ranks normal. - Species are mentioned in full, genus is abbreviated at further occurrences, unless there might be a confusion with other generic names starting with the same letter.
+- The reference for the names indicated in this section is mentioned. - The scientific name is used throughout the protocol, the common name is indicated only in this section once in English, a reference to common names in other languages is advised. - The relevant code of nomenclature is followed. - No journal citations are given after names. - Synonyms included are the important ones only, listed in chronological order. - Species names are in italic, higher ranks normal. - Species are mentioned in full, genus is abbreviated at further occurrences, unless there might be a confusion with other generic names starting with the same letter.